 Candidates can pursue a variety of graduate options through the College of Education:

 - Doctorate of Education

 - Master of Arts in Education Foundations

-- Master of Arts in Teaching (MAT) / Preliminary Teaching License in 11-month (daytime) or 22-month (evening) formats.
+- Master of Arts in Teaching / Preliminary Teaching License in 11-month MAT (daytime) and 22-month MAT-E (evening) formats.
 A professional church worker option is also available.

 - Master of Education

 - Certificate Programs for Oregon and Washington Students

 - Preliminary Administrative Licensure (formerly the IAL)

 - Heath and Physical Education

 MAT application deadlines: